Project Erasmus Update: A Quantum Leap in UI - The Mac Observer

-After I wrote about Project Erasmus, an insanely cool UI project by Bob Burroughs, he was kind enough to send me a new video where he shares another demo.
+After I wrote about Project Erasmus, an insanely cool UI project by Bob Burrough, he was kind enough to send me a new video where he shares another demo.
 In this one he explains it a bit more and shows some more use cases.

 [Former Apple Engineer Unveils Project Erasmus]